-Beyond the unit itself, there are a few notable factors that will affect how much you pay for your HVAC in the end.
+Beyond the unit itself, a few notable factors will affect how much you pay for your HVAC in the end.

-- If your HVAC requires any ductwork to be done, you can expect to pay an additional $500 – $2,000.
+- Ductwork: If your HVAC requires any ductwork, you can expect to pay an additional $500 to $2,000.

-- Local conditions.
-Heat leaving or entering your home is measured in British Thermal Units (BTU).
-Depending on where you live, you may require an HVAC unit of a particular size in order to match the BTU measurement of your environment.
+- Local conditions: Heat leaving or entering your home is measured in British thermal units (Btu).
+Depending on where you live, you may require an HVAC unit of a particular size to match the Btu measurement of your environment.

-- Square footage.
-The size of your home can directly affect how much you’ll need to spend on a HVAC unit.
-The average cost per square foot for an HVAC is $20 – $60.
+- Square footage: The size of your home can directly affect how much you’ll need to spend on an HVAC unit.
+The average cost per square foot for an HVAC is $20 to $60.

-- The HVAC company.
-While we can show you the average costs for an HVAC system, ultimately the price will depend on what company you purchase it through.
-Higher end systems will cost more in the end, but these units may have longer lifespans than less expensive brands.
+- The HVAC company: While we can show you the average costs for an HVAC system, the price will ultimately depend on the company you purchase it through.
+Higher-end systems will cost more, but these units may have longer lifespans than less expensive brands.

-Not everybody can cover those kinds of costs out of pocket, but there are enough financing options to choose from that you can likely find one that would work for you.
+Not everybody can cover the cost of a new AC or furnace out of pocket, but enough financing options are available for you to likely find one that works.

-Let’s take a look at some HVAC loan options below.
+Let’s take a look at some HVAC loan options.

-A personal loan is a common way for people to pay for numerous types of expenditures, particularly home improvement projects like HVAC installation.
-If you have the required credit score and are able to make your monthly payments, a personal loan can be the simplest and fastest option for you to get the funds you need.
+A personal loan is a common way to pay for numerous types of expenditures, including home improvement projects like HVAC installation.
+If you have the required credit score and can afford your monthly payments, a personal loan might be the simplest and fastest way for you to get the funds you need.

 Consider the following items when thinking over a personal loan:

-- Credit score.
-A credit score of 720 could get you good terms for a personal loan, but you may qualify for a loan with a lower score.
-If your credit score is on the lower end, you can expect to have a higher interest rate.
+- Credit score: A credit score of 720 or higher is considered excellent and could get you good terms for a personal loan, but you may qualify for a loan with a lower score.
+If your credit score is on the lower end, you can expect a higher interest rate.

-- Interest rates.
-Interest rates for personal loans are around 6 – 36%, depending on your credit history.
-With a fixed interest rate plan, you can be sure to pay the same amount for every monthly payment.
+- Interest rates: Interest rates for personal loans are usually in the 6% – 36% range and depend in large part on your credit history.
+With a fixed interest rate plan, you’ll pay the same amount for every monthly payment.

-- APR and additional fees.
-A loan with a lower annual percentage rate (APR) will cost you less in the long run.
-In addition to interest rates, your APR accounts for additional fees charged by the lender, such as an origination fee.
+- APR and additional fees: A loan with a lower annual percentage rate (APR) will cost you less in the long run.
+In addition to interest rates, your APR accounts for lender fees such as an origination fee.

-- Loan terms.
-The repayment periods for personal loans are typically 36 – 60 months.
-A longer term will mean lower monthly payments, but more interest overall.
+- Loan terms: The repayment terms for personal loans are typically 36 to 60 months.
+A longer term will mean lower monthly payments but more interest overall.

-- Application process.
-Getting a personal loan requires submitting a full application and the following details:
+- Application process: Getting a personal loan requires submitting a full application along with your Social Security number, ID, proof of income, bank statements, pay stubs, tax forms and other personal info.

-You can receive your personal loan funds within a week or even days after getting approved.
-And sometimes, like with Rocket Loans, you can even get funds into your bank account on the same day.*
+- Time to fund: You can receive your personal loan funds within a week or even days after getting approved.
+And sometimes, as is the case with Rocket Loans℠, you can even get funds into your bank account on the same day.*

 Home Equity Loans

-A home equity line of credit (HELOC) is similar to a home equity loan, only instead of borrowing against your home’s equity, you convert it into a revolving line of credit you can borrow from and repay, much like a credit card.
+A home equity line of credit (HELOC) is similar to a home equity loan.
+But instead of borrowing against your home’s equity, you convert it into a revolving line of credit you can borrow from and repay, much like a credit card.

-The Federal Housing Administration (FHA) can help you with your HVAC financing through the following loans and programs:
+The Federal Housing Administration (FHA) can help with HVAC financing through the following loans and programs:

-- FHA Title I loan.
-Title I loans are fixed-rate home improvement loans that can be used to pay for new appliances, such as an HVAC unit.
-The FHA requires you to meet certain credit and income criteria, and for your home to meet HUD-related standards.
+- FHA Title I loan: Title I loans are fixed-rate home improvement loans that can be used to pay for new appliances, such as an HVAC unit.
+The FHA requires you to meet certain credit and income criteria.
+Also, your home must meet HUD-related standards.

-- FHA 203(k) loan.
-If you refinance with a 203(k) loan, you can roll an HVAC replacement into the new mortgage.
-To qualify, you must meet FHA requirements and the necessary renovations must cost a minimum of $5,000.
+- FHA 203(k) loan: If you refinance with a 203(k) loan, you can roll an HVAC replacement into the new mortgage.
+You must satisfy FHA requirements to qualify, and the necessary renovations must cost a minimum of $5,000.

-- FHA Energy Efficient Mortgage Loan program.
-The FHA’s Energy Efficient Mortgage (EEM) program offers borrowers the funds to upgrade their home and appliances to more energy efficient While HVACs with higher energy savings may cost more upfront, you may start seeing a much lower utility bill over time.
+- FHA Energy-Efficient Mortgage Loan program: The FHA’s Energy-Efficient Mortgage (EEM) program offers borrowers the funds to upgrade their home and appliances to be more energy-efficient.
+While HVACs with higher energy savings may cost more upfront, you could see a much lower utility bill over time.

-Because the FHA requires you and your home to meet certain requirements, it could take longer than you’d prefer for your HVAC installation to take place.
-If you’re OK with waiting, then these FHA options could save you some money.
+Because the FHA requires you and your home to meet certain requirements, your HVAC installation may take longer than you’d prefer.
+If you’re OK with waiting, these FHA options could save you some money.